SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/cta.md

 Remove-SPOContainer -Identity <ContainerId>
 ```

-The `ContainerId` is the ID of the container that will be moved to the deleted container collection.
+The `ContainerId` is the ID of the container that is moved to the deleted container collection.
 For more information about using this command, see [Remove-SPOContainer cmdlet](/powershell/module/sharepoint-online/remove-spocontainer).

 ### View deleted containers